analog-nico/connect-mongodb-session-cached/README.md

 **Only use this library if your load balancer supports sticky sessions.** Ask your hosting provider if the load balancer always forwards all requests from one IP address to the same node.js instance.

-In addition connect-mongodb-session-cached also reduces database calls to store the session.
-Again for each of the above requests the session is stored to the database by connect-mongodb-session. connect-mongodb-session-cached, however, omits a database call if the session object did not change.

 ## Contributing

 To set up your development environment for Quota: